danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

   }
 ```

-To get the tests passing we need to remove the spaces that we break on.
+To match the test outputs we need to remove the spaces too.
 The exclusive slicing syntax means the space ends up at the start of the next line.

 ```diff-zig
   pub fn next(self: *TextWrapIterator) ?[]const u8 {